ARMmbed/mbed-os-example-client/README.md

 You can configure and build the [nanostack-border-router](https://github.com/ARMmbed/nanostack-border-router) for the 6LoWPAN ND or Thread mode.

-##### mbed gateway

-The mbed gateway is a binary release only.
-Please note, the mbed gateway will not be supported after the mbed-os 5.5 release.

-To connect the example application in 6LoWPAN ND or Thread mode to mbed Device Connector, you need to set up an mbed 6LoWPAN gateway router as follows:

-1. Use an Ethernet cable to connect the mbed 6LoWPAN gateway router to the internet.
-2. Use a micro-USB cable to connect the mbed 6LoWPAN gateway router to your computer.
-The computer will list the router as removable storage.
-3. The firmware for the gateway is located in the `GW_Binary` folder in the root of this example.
-Select the binary matching your application bootstrap mode:

-    * For the **6LoWPAN ND** bootstrap, use `gateway6LoWPANDynamic.bin`.
-    * For the **Thread** bootstrap, use `gatewayThreadDynamic.bin`.

-    The dynamic binaries use IPv6 autoconfiguration and enable the client to connect to the mbed Device Connector service.
-The static binaries create a site-local IPv6 network and packets cannot be routed outside.

-4. Copy the gateway binary file to the mbed 6LoWPAN gateway router to flash the device.
-The device reboots automatically after flashing.
-If that does not happen, press the **Reset** button on the board.

-You can view debug traces from the gateway with a serial port monitor.
-The gateway uses baud rate 460800.
-The gateway IPv6 address is correctly configured when the following trace is visible: `Eth bootstrap ready, IP=XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX`.

 #### Thread-specific settings

 With Thread, you can change the operating mode of the client from the default router mode to a sleepy end device by adding the following override to the `mbed_app.json` file: